Everything you need to know about the updated Covid-19 boosters

 How do we know the updated Covid-19 vaccines work?

-These are the first Covid-19 vaccines that will be authorized for use in people after being tested only in mice.
-This is much the same process that's followed each year when annual flu shots are updated.
+The evidence for these updated vaccines is a bit different than what was behind earlier versions.
+These are the first Covid-19 vaccines authorized for use in people after being tested only in mice, following much the same process used each year when annual flu shots are updated.

 "You're asking people to get a new product for which there's no data," Dr. Paul Offit, who directs the vaccine education center at Children's Hospital of Philadelphia, told CNN.
 "Mice data are not adequate to launch 100-plus-billion-dose effort."